scorpiocavalier/project-m1-htmlcss/README.md

 ## Instructions and tips to succeed

+First and foremost, **read** this document carefully!

-To successfully create this web page, here are a few guidelines to keep in mind:
+Here are a few guidelines to keep in mind:

-### 1. Start by **doing what you can**
+### 1. Start by doing what you can

 Take a moment to look at the different parts of the web page.
 Do you see anything that you would be comfortable doing?